WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 });
 ```

-So then we use the string value `"selectors.wpmovies.isPlaying"` to assign the result of this selector to the `data-wp-show`
+And then, we use the string value `"selectors.wpmovies.isPlaying"` to assign the result of this selector to the `data-wp-show`

 ```php
 <div data-wp-show="selectors.wpmovies.isPlaying" ... >